SUNDAY, 23 MAY 2004

 Enlightened individuals possess unique self-knowledge.
 They understand the motivations behind most of their own actions.
 They understand their desires – where they come from and what they mean.
 They also understand their fears, and what causes them.
 They understand what is behind a few of the “mysteries” of life, and they know they can never know all the secrets.

-Enlightened individuals recognize their own shortcomings; they recognize their own ignorance and their own fears; and they acknowledge their own mortality.
+Enlightened individuals recognise their own shortcomings; they recognise their own ignorance and their own fears; and they acknowledge their own mortality.
 They have no reason to do otherwise, and they cannot endure the thought of betraying themselves anyway.

 Enlightened individuals understand the values of the community in which they were born, and/or in which they find themselves as adults – regardless of whether they accept these values as their own or not.
 They also understand the institutions and conventions of this community, and the expectations that will cause one person to be accepted by the community and another rejected.